Counselling And Psychological Services

 The information provided below is general in nature and is not intended as legal advice.
 The Family Justice Courts cannot provide legal advice or assist with drafting the contents of any document.

 References to legislation

-If you are experiencing family violence, you may apply for a PPO to protect yourself against future violence.
+If you are experiencing family violence, you may apply for a PPO to protect yourself and

 This section helps you to understand what family violence is, how a PPO helps you and the procedures for applying a PPO in the Family Justice Courts.

 Who can apply for a Personal Protection Order (PPO)?

 You can apply for a PPO against a family member who is related to you in any of the following manners:

 How do I apply for a PPO?

 You may draft your application for a PPO via iFAMS at your own convenience or apply straight for a PPO at the Family Protection Centre at Level 1.